dhconnelly/dhcdev/README.md

 ## Deploy to production

-The site is served via Docker on Digital Ocean.
+The site is hosted on Digital Ocean.
 It will automatically pick up new pushes to the main branch and deploy them after merge.

 ## License